 How to Apply

-Follow the instructions for the Book Project application and select the fellowship option.
+When applications open, follow the instructions for the Book Project application and select the fellowship option.
 You’ll be asked to include annual household income and a statement of financial need (500 words or less).
 Writers making it to the final round may be asked for income verification in the form of IRS filings.
-Applications for the Book Project and the 2023 Book Project Fellowship close on June 24.
+Applications for the Book Project and the 2025 Book Project Fellowship open on April 1 and close on June 21

 Fellowship Notification